-We believe that the extract-then-generate approach mimics the way a person would handle long-input summarization: identify important information in the text and then summarize them.
-This approach reduces the source inputs to a fixed pre-set length, which addresses the main challenge of model not being able to handle longer input beyond a certain limit.
-However, previous separately-trained extract-then-generate approaches are limited as they break contextual dependencies between extracted chunks and suffer from cascaded errors from the extractor to the generator.
-Though various Reinforcement Learning techniques are introduced to bridge the two steps, it has noticeable drawbacks (explored in Section \ref{subsec:dynamic-latent-extraction}), and we argue that the nature of long input makes this approach suboptimal.
+We believe that the extract-then-generate approach mimics how a person would handle long-input summarization: first identify important pieces of information in the text and then summarize them R1{\cite{kiyoumarsi2015evaluation,sun2020summarize}}.
+The extract-then-generate framework is based on the assumption that salient information useful for summarization only occupies a small portion of the input, which is a sensible assumption given the long input length.
+This approach shortens the source input to a pre-set length, which addresses the main challenge of the model not being able to handle longer input beyond a certain limit.
+However, previous separately-trained extract-then-generate approaches are limited as they suffer from cascaded errors from the extractor to the generator.
+Though various reinforcement learning techniques are introduced to bridge the two steps, they have noticeable drawbacks (discussed in Section \ref{subsec:dynamic-latent-extraction}), and we argue that the long input makes this approach suboptimal.

-In this paper, we propose a new approach for long-input summarization: \textit{\textbf{Dy}namic \textbf{L}atent \textbf{E}xtraction for Abstractive Summarization} (\textsc{Dyle}).
-We \textbf{jointly train} an extractor with an abstractor \textbf{using the extracted text snippets as the latent variable}.
-For an output token, we compute its probability conditioned on each input snippet \textit{separately}, and its generation probability is computed by \textit{marginalizing} over all input snippets under a learned distribution assigned by the extractor.
-The distribution over the input snippets is conditioned on the previously generated tokens.
-Output tokens are \textbf{dynamically generated} at each time step.
+In this paper, we propose a new approach for long-input summarization: \textit{\underline{Dy}namic \underline{L}atent \underline{E}xtraction for Abstractive Summarization} (\textsc{Dyle}). \method \textit{jointly trains} the extractor and the generator and keeps the extracted text snippets latent.
+For an output token, \method compute its probability conditioned on each input snippet \textit{separately}, and its generation probability is computed by \textit{marginalizing} over all the input snippets under a learned \textit{dynamic weights} assigned by the generator conditioned on the previously generated tokens.

-We propose to optimize the extractor using two surrogate losses.
-First, we compute the \textit{extractive oracle} based on the gold output using greedy search.
-These oracle snippets are used as targets to optimize the extractor.
-Second, we propose the \textit{consistency loss}, which encourages the extractor to approximate the averaged dynamic weights predicted by the generator.
+We optimize the extractor with two surrogate losses.
+First, we compute the \textit{extractive oracle} based on the reference summary with a greedy search over the best ROUGE scores.
+These oracle snippets are used as targets for the extractor learning signal.
+Moreover, we propose \textit{consistency loss} to encourage the extractor to approximate its own predicted weights on the snippet to the averaged dynamic weights predicted by the generator.